Richard Zouch: Career

-In 1621 and 1624, through the influence of his cousin Edward la Zouche, 11th Baron Zouche, he was elected Member of Parliament for Hythe.
+In 1621 and 1624, through the influence of his cousin Edward la Zouche, 11th Baron Zouche, he was elected member of parliament for Hythe.
 In 1625 he became principal of St Alban Hall, Oxford.

 He took a leading part in William Laud's codification of the statutes of the university (1629–1633).
 He acted for many years as assessor of the vice-chancellor's court, and in 1632 became chancellor of the diocese of Oxford.
 In 1641 he was made Judge of the High Court of Admiralty.

 During the Civil War, he was a Royalist, though not a pronounced one.
 Under the Commonwealth, having submitted to the parliamentary visitors, he retained his university appointments, and was appointed by Oliver Cromwell to a special commission of oyer and terminer (consisting of three judges, three civilians, and three laymen, for the trial of Don Pantaleone Sa, the brother of the Portuguese ambassador, for murder committed in a brawl).
-Zouche was, however, not allowed to retain the judgeship of the admiralty, which was in 1649 conferred on Dr. John Exton.
+Zouche was, however, not allowed to retain the judgeship of the admiralty, which was in 1649 conferred on John Exton.
 He was regarded with some suspicion by both factions.

 After the Restoration, he was appointed to the commission which reinstated the professors and Fellows of Oxford who had been removed under the Protectorate of Cromwell.
 On 4 February 1661, he was restored to his judgeship, though he died soon afterwards at his apartments in Doctors' Commons, London, on 1 March 1661.